Gifowny/Gifowny/README.md

-# Hi there, I’m Gifowny 👋
+# Hi there, I’m Diogo 👋

 ## 🧑‍💻 About Me
 - I’m studying Computer Science and diving deep into programming techniques—especially data structures and node-based implementations in Java.